MuratovAS/grapheneos-magisk/README.md

 # grapheneos-magisk

+Status:
+Last successfully built version: `panther-ota_update-2023041100.zip`

+If you are using `Magisk version >=25211`, you need to know the preinit partition name.

+This makes your server tied to one machine.
+There is a question about the relevance of this project.

+For further use you need:
+- Fix dockerfile, you need to update the system.
+- Add support for `--magisk-preinit-device` flag
+- Add `oemunlockonboot` support
+- Come up with a system for downloading `magisk.apk`

+---

 A small project implementing an update server for `GrapheneOS` with support for `Magisk`.
 Based on `avbroot`.

 !!!
 The author disclaims responsibility.
 Everything you do you do on your own at your own peril and risk.